Jacse/themes-for-brackets/README.md

 Troubleshooting
 ==================
 * There are no commands in the themes menu
- - Try re-opening Brackets, that should help it.
+ - Try re-opening Brackets, that should help.
- - If that doesn't help and you're on a Mac, you might need to create the /Applications/Brackets.app/Contents/www/extensions/dev folder.
+ - If that doesn't help and you're on a Mac, you might need to create the `/Applications/Brackets.app/Contents/www/extensions/dev` folder.
 * Line numbers are looking weird or scrollbars are not styled/have dissapeared
  - Try hitting F5 (Save changes before doing so!).

 Didn't find the answer you were looking for?
-Send me a mail at jacsebl@hotmail.com I'll be glad to help you out!
+[Open an issue](https://github.com/Jacse/themes-for-brackets/issues) or Send me a mail at jacsebl@hotmail.com I'll be glad to help you out!

-Contact and contribute
+Contact and contributing your own theme
 ==================
 If you want to add a theme or would like to talk to me for some other reason, please send me a mail at jacsebl@hotmail.com.
 You are also very welcome to open a pull request.
+* Please see [`CONTRIBUTING.md`](CONTRIBUTING.md) if you would like to help.

 List of themes
 ==================